jonra1993/fastapi-alembic-sqlmodel-async/README.md

 - [x] Upgrade typing (Compatible just with python > 3.10)
 - [x] Add sample transformers NLP models and use them globally
 - [x] Add Celery samples for tasks, and schedule tasks
+- [x] Add Celery samples for tasks, and schedule tasks
 - [ ] Add a nextjs sample frontend
 - [ ] Add testing
 - [ ] Add jsonb field on table sample
+- [ ] Make that celery-sqlalchemy-scheduler works async
 - [ ] Add AuthN and AuthZ using Keycloak
 - [ ] Add instructions on doc for production deployment using github actions and dockerhub (CI/CD)